github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 > [!NOTE]
 > Metadata for {% data variables.product.prodname_dotcom %} tokens is currently in public beta and subject to change.

+#### Tip

+Recommendations, best practices or product hints.
+Tips contain non-essential information that users can follow at their discretion.
+Particularly useful in articles aimed at new users.

+For example, "[AUTOTITLE](/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile)" uses a tip callout to help users understand what to expect when they @mention an organization.

+> [!TIP]
+> When you @mention an organization, only those that you're a member of will autocomplete.
+You can still @mention organizations that you're not a member of, like a previous employer, but the organization name won't autocomplete for you.

+#### Important

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

 #### Warning